The problem with sand-based septic systems

 Sand has long been a staple in the on-site wastewater treatment industry.
 Whether for sand mounds or sand filters, it is an integral part of many conventional septic systems.

-Globally, hundreds of millions of tonnes of sand are extracted and used for on-site wastewater treatment each year.
+In Ontario alone, approximately 3.5 million tonnes of sand are extracted and used for on-site wastewater treatment each year.

 That demand is mirrored across countless industries.
 We use sand to make concrete and glass.
 It is a key part of the chips in our mobile phones and computers.
 It is even in the toothpaste we use morning and night.

 In fact, sand is such an indelible part of our lives that it is second only to water as the most consumed natural resource on the planet.